-- A. For all development in a special flood hazard area that proposes to improve an existing structure, including alterations, movement, enlargement, replacement, repair, additions, rehabilitations, renovations, repairs of damage from any origin (such as, but not limited to flood, fire, wind or snow) and any other improvement of or work on such structure including within its existing footprint, the Floodplain Administrator, in coordination with any other applicable community official(s), shall be responsible for the following: - 1.
-Review description of proposed work submitted by the applicant.

-- 2. Use the community's current assessed value of the structure (excluding the land) to determine the market value of the structure prior to the start of the initial repair or improvement, or in the case of damage, the market value prior to the damage occurring.
-If the applicant disagrees with the use of the community's assessed value of the structure, the applicant is responsible for engaging a licensed property appraiser to submit a comparable property appraisal for the total market value of only the structure. - 3.
-Review cost estimates of the proposed work including donated or discounted materials and owner and volunteer labor submitted by the applicant.
-Determine if the costs are reasonable for the proposed work, or use other acceptable methods, such as those prepared by licensed contractors or professional construction cost estimators and from building valuation tables, to estimate the costs. - 4.
-Determine if the proposed work constitutes substantial improvement or repair of substantial damage as defined in this Ordinance. - 5.
-Notify the applicant in writing of the result of the substantial improvement or damage determination.
-If the determination is that the work constitutes substantial improvement or substantial damage, the written documentation shall state that full compliance with the provisions of this Ordinance is required. - 6.
-Repair, alteration, additions, rehabilitation, or other improvements of historic structures shall not be subject to the elevation and dry floodproofing requirements of this Ordinance if the proposed work will not affect the structure's designation as a historic structure.
-The documentation of a structure's continued eligibility and designation as a historic structure shall be required by the Floodplain Administrator in approving this exemption.
+- A. For all development in a special flood hazard area that proposes to improve an existing structure, including alterations, movement, enlargement, replacement, repair, additions, rehabilitations, renovations, repairs of damage from any origin (such as, but not limited to, flood, fire, wind or snow) and any other improvement of or work on such structure, including within its existing footprint, the Floodplain Administrator, in coordination with any other applicable community official(s), shall be responsible for the following: - (1) Review description of proposed work submitted by the applicant. - (2) Use the community's current assessed value of the structure (excluding the land) to determine the market value of the structure prior to the start of the initial repair or improvement, or in the case of damage, the market value prior to the damage occurring.
+If the applicant disagrees with the use of the community's assessed value of the structure, the applicant is responsible for engaging a licensed property appraiser to submit a comparable property appraisal for the total market value of only the structure. - (3) Review cost estimates of the proposed work, including donated or discounted materials and owner and volunteer labor, submitted by the applicant and determine if the costs are reasonable for the proposed work, or use other acceptable methods, such as those prepared by licensed contractors or professional construction cost estimators and from building valuation tables, to estimate the costs. - (4) Determine if the proposed work constitutes substantial improvement or repair of substantial damage as defined in this chapter, taking place during a five-year period in which the cumulative cost equals or exceeds fifty percent (50%) of the market value of the structure.
+For each structure, the five-year period beings on the date of the first permit issued for improvement or repair of that structure subsequent to March 12, 2024.
+(Amended March 12, 2024) - (5) Notify the applicant in writing of the result of the substantial improvement or damage determination.
+If the determination is that the work constitutes substantial improvement or substantial damage, the written documentation shall state that full compliance with the provisions of this chapter is required. - B. Repair, alteration, additions, rehabilitation, or other improvements of historic structures shall not be subject to the elevation and dry floodproofing requirements of this chapter if the proposed work will not affect the structure's designation as an historic structure.
+The documentation of a structure's continued eligibility and designation as an historic structure shall be required by the Floodplain Administrator in approving this exemption.